YasminFathy/Least-Mean-Square-LMS/README.md

 # Least-Mean-Square(LMS)
-This is the implementation of Least Mean Square (LMS) algorithm.
+-This is the implementation of Least Mean Square (LMS) algorithm.

-LMS is tested on Auto-Regression (AR) function to estimate the weights/coffecients that minimise a cost function (least square error).
+-LMS is tested on Auto-Regression (AR) function to estimate the weights/coffecients that minimise a cost function (least square error).

-Check these posts:
+-Check these posts:
 How Least Mean Square(LMS) algorithm works: http://yasminfathy.wordpress.com/2017/04/07/least-mean-square